j2zhao/tablevault/docs/core_concepts/execution.md

 For successful execution, all required input arguments for the Python function must be defined in the builder file.

+For a list of default Python functions that come with TableVault, please visit the [Default Code Function API](../api/code_functions.md).

 **Physical Location**